 In addition, the school is compliant with the careers guidance that the government set out for delivery from 5 January 2018: ‘Careers Guidance and Inspiration for young people in schools.’
 This states that all schools must give education and training providers the opportunity to talk to students about approved technical qualifications and apprenticeships.

-In July 2022, seven learners transitioned to Post 19 destinations.
-Of these, 5 learners moved to a college placement (Dudley College, Victoria College and QAC), 1 learner accessed an independent health package and 1 pupil accessed an individual social care package.
+In July 2023, eight learners transitioned to Post 19 destinations.
+Of these, 3 learners moved to a college placement (Dudley College, Victoria College and QAC), 4 learners accessed an individual social care package and 1 learner moved to a residential placement

 Working in Partnership